Investing in New York City

 Leasing has opened on SuperPier’s website, and so far anchor tenants include a climbing gym from Brooklyn Boulders, an Opening Ceremony boutique and a restaurant and spa by Andre Balazs.
 Tenants at SuperPier will occupy “incuboxes,” which are essentially modular shipping containers.
 These available spaces range in size from 3,000 to 20,000 square feet.

 Pier 57 is located in Chelsea at 15th Street along the Hudson River.
 SuperPier is coming to Chelsea as the neighborhood continues to grow in popularity.
 The High Line has been an incredible success, while Chelsea Market has evolved into one of the most visited city destinations.
-The neighborhood’s growth has inspired an increase in new condo construction as well.
+The has in as well.

 The $200 million dollar project is aiming for a Summer 2015 opening.